-Preliminary exams are given twice a year: January and August.
-These exams are given the week prior to the start of classes of the following semester.
-Students are to officially indicate their intention to take an exam in a designated area six weeks from when the exam will be given.
+Preliminary exams are given twice a year: January and May.
+The January exam begins on Monday morning of the week prior to the start of the spring semester.
+The May exam begins on Monday morning of the week after the official end of the spring semester.
+Students are to officially indicate their intention to take an exam in a designated area six weeks before the exam will be given.
 Students indicate their intention to take a preliminary exam by signing up with the student affairs coordinator.
 Each exam will involve a three-day take-home exam.
 Students who wish to take their two exams at the same cycle may do so and will be provided seven days to complete the two exams.

 Students will receive the exam questions via email at 9 AM from the student affairs coordinator at the beginning of the exam period, and must return the answers via email to the student affairs coordinator by the time and date specified in the email instructions.

 Preliminary exams results will be provided the first business day two weeks after the collection of exam answers.
 Exam results are recorded as pass or fail.
 In rare cases, for unusually exceptional work, pass with distinction may be awarded.
 Students who fail the first exam must retake it at the next preliminary exam offering.
 Failure to pass the second exam will result in program dismissal.